Supreme Commander (video game): Audio

 The Supreme Commander Official Soundtrack is the musical score to Supreme Commander.
 It was composed by Jeremy Soule, who also composed the score for the game's spiritual predecessor, Total Annihilation.
 The soundtrack was released in early 2007 and is available as a DRM-free digital album from DirectSong.
 Shortly after the release of Forged Alliance in November 2007, additional tracks from the expansion were added to the album and were made available free of charge to owners of the soundtrack's initial release.

 Soule used synthesisers, instead of a traditional orchestra to produce the soundtrack.
 The score is featured in Supreme Commander as dynamic in-game music, changing with on-screen events.

 The soundtrack received positive reviews.
 SoundtrackNet's Brian McVickar gave the soundtrack 3.5 stars out of 5, commented that the score has "a healthy dose of action" and "an infectious energy and gusto".
 McVickar also noted that the synthesised instruments sound real.
-Oliver Ittensohn from GSoundtracks gave the soundtrack 4.5 stars out of 5, stating that "It’s a very fine score and a great achievement.".
+Oliver Ittensohn from GSoundtracks gave the soundtrack 4.5 stars out of 5, stating: "It’s a very fine score and a great achievement.".
 Soule's "thematic, rich and action-packed" orchestral writing, as well as the impressive level of detail in the synthesised music was praised.
 Ittensohn also remarked that the score and power of its themes "manages to match the game’s massive scale".
 Charles Onyett from IGN also commented that the score is "top notch, really driving home the notion of an epic conflict.".

 Reception

 Pre-release

 Supreme Commander was highly anticipated.
-Large videogame sites wrote many previews: GameSpot wrote eighteen, IGN wrote eight, and GameSpy five.
+Large videogame sites wrote many previews: GameSpot wrote eighteen, IGN wrote eight and GameSpy five.
 The Seton's Clutch map was frequently featured, as early as September 2005.
 This battle was between the UEF and the Cybran, showcasing a Monkeylord annihilating UEF tanks.
 At E3, it was revealed that the Aeon had a base to the southeast of this map, which was used to launch strategic nuclear missiles on the UEF base.
 Supreme Commander won several notable awards before it was released, all of them connected to E3, including the GameCritics Best Strategy Game award and IGN's Best Upcoming PC Game award.
 Other awards were received from GameSpy, GameSpot, GamesRadar, Voodoo Extreme and 1UP.